Blog Writing Best Practices for SEO

 Once you have decided on your topic for a new blog post, consider the primary keywords for which you intend to rank.
 Don’t force-fit keywords; make sure the one you choose flows easily and fits well with the main focus of your post.
 If you have a pet care service in Hoboken, NJ, for example, you may decide to write a story about walking dogs during owners’ working hours.
 If you then choose “dog walking” as your focus keyword, you’ll want to make sure to use it in all the ways that will give you maximum SEO benefit.
 Here are your next steps:

 Write great content.
 Think first of the reader, rather than Google.
 Make sure that the person who lands on your page will find your content relevant, entertaining, heartwarming, or whatever your goal is for the piece.
 Using at least 500 words makes it better for SEO.
 If you can write a longer article all the better, as the trend is moving toward longer articles for higher search engine ranking.
+A 1,000 to 1,500 word article that is authoritative, engaging, and well-focused on a topic relating to the target keyword will not only please your readers, but will signal to Google that the web page is worthy of ranking.

 Add the keyword to the text of your blog post.
 Make sure you use the keyword in the text two to three times.
 If you’ve chosen your topic well and matched it to a strongly associated focus keyword, this should be a seamless effort.
 Be careful not to use the keyword too many more times than the recommendation.
 Search engines will penalize keyword stuffing.